zachbrehm/ggmccalllab/README.md

 to be color blindy friendly.

 Supports color palettes with 8, 12, 15, or 48 color options.
 These
-palettes were adapted by [Martin Krzywinski](http://mkweb.bcgsc.ca/colorblind/palettes.mhtml#page-container), of which the 8 color palette was adapted from [Points of view: Color Blindness](https://www.nature.com/articles/nmeth.1618) by Bang Wong.
+palettes were adapted from the designs by [Martin Krzywinski](http://mkweb.bcgsc.ca/colorblind/palettes.mhtml#page-container), of which the 8 color palette was adapted from [Points of view: Color Blindness](https://www.nature.com/articles/nmeth.1618) by Bang Wong.